Ochibobo/bptree/README.md

 ```

 ### Clear the entire tree
-Currently, all this does is et the tree's root node to point to a new node with the same `degree`.
+Currently, all this does is set the tree's root node to point to a new node with the same `degree`.
 It doesn't remove the previous tree object from memory.
 The result is a new `clean` tree.

 __API:__ `clear()`
 ```D